 One of Brighton’s oldest pubs

-Their landlord, a Brightonian, sympathetically renovated The Lord Nelson Inn in early 2014 – maintaining it’s traditional features and Victorian charm, while adding a few more modern elements.
+Their landlord, a Brightonian, sympathetically renovated The Lord Nelson Inn in early 2014 – maintaining the traditional features and Victorian charm of this Brighton pub, while adding a few more modern elements.

-It’s a super friendly pub, which attracts a broad age range of characters, which is a great reflection of central Brighton’s bustling pub scene and the historic North Laine area too.
+It’s a super friendly Brighton pub, which attracts a broad age range of characters, which is a great reflection of central Brighton’s bustling pub scene, the Brighton nightlife and the historic North Laine area too.

-At the Lord Nelson Inn you can comfortably sample a good range of local ales and wines whilst chatting to a regular, newcomer or returner to this great little find of a venue.
+At the Lord Nelson Brighton you can comfortably sample a good range of local ales and wines whilst chatting to a regular, newcomer or returner to this great little find of a venue.

 Like the decor, the menu stays true to it’s traditional pub roots, offering excellent quality and great value throughout.